Byzantine science: Physics

 Paper, which the Muslims received from China in the 8th century, was being used in the Byzantine Empire by the 9th century.
-There were very large private libraries, and monasteries possessed huge libraries with hundreds of books that were lent to people in each monastery’s region.
+There were very large private libraries, and monasteries possessed huge libraries with hundreds of books that were lent to people in each monastery's region.
 Thus were preserved the works of classical antiquity.

+Astronomy

+Emmanuel A. Paschos says: "A Byzantine (Roman), article from the 13th century contains advanced astronomical ideas and pre-Copernican diagrams.
+The models are geocentric but contain improvements on the trajectories of the Moon and Mercury."
+One known astronomer was Nicephorus Gregoras, who was active in the 14th century.

 Medicine

 Medicine was one of the sciences in which the Byzantines improved on their Greco-Roman predecessors, starting from Galen.
 As a result, Byzantine medicine had an influence on Islamic medicine as well as the medicine of the Renaissance.
 The concept of the hospital appeared in Byzantine Empire as an institution to offer medical care and possibility of a cure for the patients because of the ideals of Christian charity.

 Although the concept of uroscopy was known to Galen, he did not see the importance of using it to diagnose disease.
 It was Byzantine physicians, such as Theophilus Protospatharius, who realised the diagnostic potential of uroscopy in a time when no microscope or stethoscope existed.
 That practice eventually spread to the rest of Europe.
 The illuminated manuscript Vienna Dioscurides (6th century), and the works of Byzantine doctors such as Paul of Aegina (7th century) and Nicholas Myrepsos (late 13th century), continued to be used as the authoritative texts by Europeans through the Renaissance.
 Myrepsos invented the Aurea Alexandrina, which was a kind of opiate or antidote.

 The first known example of separating conjoined twins happened in the Byzantine Empire in the 10th century when a pair of conjoined twins from Armenia came to Constantinople.
 Many years later one of them died, so the surgeons in Constantinople decided to remove the body of the dead one.
 The result was partly successful, as the surviving twin lived three days before dying, a result so impressive that it was mentioned a century and a half later by historians.
 The next case of separating conjoined twins did not occur until 1689 in Germany.